For Therapists:

 Ways to Improve Self-Esteem and Confidence in Men

-Notice Critical Self-Talk
+Notice and Challenge Negative Self-Talk

-Focus on Strengths
+Focus on Strengths and Progress

-Build a Supportive Network
+Build Supportive Relationships

 Practise Self-Compassion

 Low self-esteem does not have to define your life.
 With the right support, it is possible to change how you see yourself, take on challenges and feel more in control.
-Seeking help is not weakness.
-It is a step towards building a healthier and more confident relationship with yourself.

 Popular & Recent